CodeNarc/CodeNarc/docs/codenarc-rules-formatting.md

 *Since CodeNarc 2.1*

 Checks that there is a blank line before a field declaration that uses annotations.

+Ignore field declarations where:
+ - The previous line contains a comment
+ - The declaration (annotations) start on the first line of the class
-Ignore field declarations where all annotations are on the same line as the field declaration.
+ - All annotations are on the same line as the field declaration.

 Examples of violations:
 ```